monte-language/typhon/mast/lib/egg.mt.md

 we'll allow cycles, so that we're storing many different equivalent graphs inside a single graph structure.

-## E-Matching

-The bulk of our time will be spent trying to match user-supplied patterns against the e-graph.
-We'll follow the [de Moura-Bjørner abstract machine](http://leodemoura.github.io/files/ematching.pdf), with a few simplifications.
+What's the point?
+Imagine that we have a tree for a program in some language.
+We also have some rewrite rules for the language.
+We want to reduce the tree by repeatedly applying rewrite rules, but we don't want to care about the order in which we apply rules.
+An e-graph solves this problem by collecting rewritten tree branches in a holistic and efficient manner.
+The downside, as one might expect, is that we are no longer working with entire trees, but fragments of branches; an e-graph is something like a wood chipper.

+An e-class contains branches.
+A branch is identified by a verb and arity, like Monte methods.
+The arity indicates how many subordinate e-classes are referenced by the branch.
+For lib/asdl trees, each constructor gives a verb and arity, and each subordinate branch is associated with its own e-class.

 For a variety of sanity reasons, it will be easiest for us to tag all leaf nodes with a sentinel value.
 It will also be easy if this value always compares less than non-leaf values.
+This will make it simple to tell whether an e-class contains concrete data or just pointers to other e-classes.

 ```
 def leaf.op__cmp(other) as DeepFrozen:
     return (leaf == other).pick(0, -1)
 ```

+Concrete data will have `leaf` as its verb and unary arity.

+## E-Matching

+The bulk of our time will be spent trying to match user-supplied patterns against the e-graph, a process known as "e-matching".
+We'll follow the [de Moura-Bjørner abstract machine](http://leodemoura.github.io/files/ematching.pdf), with a few simplifications.

 We will want to compile our leaf comparisons before our branch comparisons, to reduce the amount of backtracking required.
 To do this, we'll need to be able